 Do not.
 Just, do not.
 A purchased email marketing list can never generate a positive return on investment.
 As a matter of fact, purchasing a list is pretty much giving up every advantage to be gained.

 Purchased lists contain a number of problems.
 The biggest is that subscribers on purchased lists have not given consent to be contacted by you.
 This pretty much eliminates all the goodwill that makes email marketing so effective.

-Additionally, many laws make unsolicited emails illegal.
+Additionally, many laws make unsolicited emails illegal, including the POPI Act.
 Another problem is deliverability issues.
 Purchased emails tend to have a lot of outdated and invalid emails.
 These negatively affect the performance of your campaigns.

 This distorted data can be very discouraging.
 The remaining that do deliver usually just get relegated to the SPAM folder.
 This negatively affects your domain as a whole.
 The few that get opened cannot make up for this negative impact.

 Stale email lists contain non-openers that negatively impact you on 2 fronts.
 They can discourage your efforts by bringing key metrics like click-through rates down.
 They can also affect the quality of your emails by getting considered SPAM by filters and your marketing software.